How Long Does It Take to Heal From Gum Grafting?

 Learn more on how gum grafting can improve your oral health

 Premier Periodontics performs gum grafting to help patients to repair their receding gums and to restore their oral health.
 This gum recession treatment successfully improves a smile.
-When you’re experiencing gum recession, schedule an appointment with our periodontal specialists at one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA to discuss cosmetic periodontal treatment.
+When you’re experiencing gum recession, schedule an appointment with our periodontal specialists at one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA to discuss cosmetic periodontal treatment.